valdAsync/dbt_dummy_project/README.md

 This script creates:

+- raw and analytics schemas
-- raw.customers — 10,000 rows of customer data
+- raw.customers table — 10,000 rows of customer data
-- raw.purchases — 10M rows of purchase events
+- raw.purchases table — 10M rows of purchase events
 - Both tables include an updated_on timestamp

 ### 5. Update your profiles.yml file